danevandyck/danevandyck/resume.md

 _software development for Riverbed's Whitewater Cloud Storage Gateway_

-Whitewater was a NAS appliance backed by public object storage intending to replace tape as a backup software target.
+Whitewater was a NAS appliance backed by public object storage.
 The Whitewater filesystem was transactional, supporting rollback on failure or unplanned shutdown.
 Memory arena management for caching and consistent garbage collection were primary concepts, as was deduplication.
 My primary responsibilities were addressing bugs and performance problems.

 _reduction of transaction log replay time in the event of a crash_

-- design and implementation of an transaction log checkpointing scheme
+- design and development of an transaction log checkpointing scheme
 - decoupling log replay time from log rotation frequency

 _2x speedup of large file deletions_